 By Alan Bacchus

-Appreciation of this film though requires a deep knowledge cinema history past and present.
+Appreciation of this film, though, requires a deep knowledge of cinema history past and present.
 There’s a reason Brian De Palma’s pictures, especially his suspense thrillers, captured the attention of esteemed critics like Pauline Kael, newer generation filmmakers like Quentin Tarantino and cinephiles like me.
-Certainly the style and craft of the look and sound of his films are striking, and even in his absolutely worst pictures De Palma has the ability to craft stand alone set piece of cinematically visceral power.
+Certainly the style and craft of the look and sound of his films are striking, and even in his absolutely worst pictures De Palma has the ability to craft stand-alone set pieces of cinematically visceral power.

 When Scully witnesses a robbery in her home, he turns his obsession for the woman into a sense of protection and follows her around town.
-Unfortunately, despite his best efforts he’s unable to prevent her despicable murder at the hands (or should I say 3 foot drill) of her shifty and elusive stalker.
-The cut and dry murder for money motive, unravels into a complex game of deception involving a porno actress and Scully‘s own clausterphobic ailment.
+Unfortunately, despite his best efforts, he’s unable to prevent her despicable murder at the hands (or should I say 3-foot drill) of her shifty and elusive stalker.
+The cut-and-dry murder for money motive unravels into a complex game of deception involving a porno actress and Scully‘s own claustrophobic ailment.